This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Combine Dry Ingredients: In a medium-sized bowl, whisk together the flour, sugar, cinnamon, baking soda, and salt.
-This step ensures that all the dry ingredients are evenly distributed throughout the cake.
+• Mix Dry Ingredients: In a medium bowl, whisk together the flour, sugar, cinnamon, baking soda, and salt.

-• Add Wet Ingredients: To the dry mixture, stir in the egg, oil, and vanilla extract.
-Follow by adding the crushed pineapples and mashed banana.
-Combine everything until the mixture is smooth and uniform.
+• Add Wet Ingredients: Stir in the egg, oil, and vanilla.
+Mix in the crushed pineapple and mashed banana until fully combined.

-• Fold in Pecans: Gently stir in the pecans into the batter.
-The batter will be quite thick at this stage, which is perfect for the texture of the cake.
+• Fold in Pecans: Gently stir in the pecans.
+The batter will be thick.

-• Bake the Cake: Pour the thick batter into your prepared baking dish.
-Bake it in the preheated oven for 30-33 minutes.
-The cake is done when a toothpick inserted into the center comes out clean, indicating it's perfectly baked.
+• Bake: Pour the batter into the prepared dish.
+Bake for 30–33 minutes, or until a toothpick inserted in the center comes out clean.

 Notes

-• Cool the Cake Completely Before Frosting: Allowing the cake to cool to room temperature before frosting prevents the frosting from melting and ensures it sets properly on the cake.
+• Cool Before Frosting: Let the cake cool to room temperature so the frosting doesn’t melt.

 Nutrition